mark-5-9/mark59-zz-temp/README.md

 	    </ul>
 	</li>
 	<li>iframe type added to sample DSL</li>
+	<li>Breaking Change : some internal class name changes may affect you if you have used a Groovy jsr223 as a Mark59
+	 selenium script. <br>Please review DataHunterBasicSampleScriptJSR223Format in the mark59-datahunter-samples project </li>
 	<li>Improve Mac useability: 'Quick starts' can be executed on Mac  [todo]
   </ul>